 Welcome to Oak Class

-Miss Prichard (Monday, Tuesday, Wednesday and Friday)
+Miss Prichard (Monday, Tuesday, Wednesday)

-Our learning in Terms 5 and 6 will cover the following:
+Our learning will cover the following:

 SCIENCE AND COMPUTING

-Can you compose your own football songs/chants?
+Can you create your own Banksy style street art?

 PE & PSEE